 Naples is the third largest city in Italy, and infamous for crime and mafia presence.
 But also well known as the birthplace of pizza, its edgy attitude and its proximity to Mount Vesuvius, the only still active volcano in Europe.

 Sorrento is a very tourist friendly Italian city, it is easily reached from Naples, offers gorgeous views of the ocean, amenities tourists find useful, and amazing food, although there are no beaches, you can take a boat tour to visit Capri and still spend time on the water.

 Sicily is a large and very well known island off of the mainland of Italy.
 There are so many things to do in Sicily, we actually have dedicated two separate vacations to visit this rich area of Italy.
-One of our vacations is based on an Island off the coast of the main Island of Sicily, Favignana, and the other is a tour of mainland Sicily.
+One of our Sicly Cooking Vacations is based on an Island off the coast of the main Island of Sicily, and the other is a an Qll-Inclusive 12 Say Culinary Tour of Sicily.
 Sicily is filled with both natural beauty as well as man-made, some notable cities include Taormina, Agrigento, Catania, Palermo, Ragusa, Trapani, and Catania.
 You could spend a month in Sicily and still not see all there is to see.

 Do I need Vaccines or a Visa to visit Italy?

 Italy is not an unsafe country and special vaccines are not required in order to visit, however, it is always a good idea to be up to date on routine vaccines for any trip out of the country.

 - Measles Mumps and Rubella